 - Filing job orders, preliminary screening and referring applicants, referral follow-up, and amending job order specifications as necessary to provide appropriate and adequate referrals. - Assisting employers in defining job duties for job orders, training programs, and meeting basic legal requirements. - Recruiting applicants to increase the labor pool.
 Recruit applicants for a particular employer via special efforts such as job fairs. - Placing job listings into IdahoWorks. - Including in the Resource Centers' employer-orientated materials.
-Provide employers with a list of mandatory workers and employer posters. - Provide educational seminars on relevant topics and participate in local business groups.
+Provide employers with a list of mandatory workers and employer posters. - Offering assistance in employer/community economic development activities.
+The service will vary according to need and include labor market data, labor availability analyses, and referrals to local and state economic development officials. - Provide educational seminars on relevant topics and participate in local business groups.